This pretty English Garden Cocktail of cucumber gin, apple juice and mint is a one-unit cocktail, a perfect light tipple for pre-dinner drinks.

 I mentioned last week that making bread is a simple pleasure that I don't get around to nearly often enough, and making really good cocktails falls into the same category.

 Digging out the cocktail shaker, measuring the ingredients carefully, shaking over ice, straining into beautiful glasses, and going a bit overboard on the 'garnish art'.... cocktail making is fun, and I really should do it more often.

-This English Garden Cocktail comes from their collection of one-unit cocktails, perfect for those who are trying not to go overboard after "Dry January' (like us!), or looking for a healthier option.
+This English Garden Cocktail is a one-unit cocktail, perfect for those who are trying not to go overboard after "Dry January' (like us!), or looking for a healthier option.
 It would make a perfect pre-dinner-party cocktail too, if you're serving wine with dinner and want just a light tipple before the meal.

 I love the quintessentially English flavours of this cocktail - cucumber gin, apple juice and mint, with a squeeze of lime juice.
 It tastes clean and fresh, an English garden in a glass - perfect for an alfresco drinks party in the summer, but just as good on a drizzly February evening!

 What do I need for my English Garden Cocktail?

 Gin I used Gordon's Crisp Cucumber Gin but you can use any gin of your choice.
 If you like the subtle flavour of cucumber, add a slice of cucumber to your cocktail shaker.